Loading...

 You can choose to do the climb in one day, or you can choose to stay overnight on the mountain before descending the next day.

-The most popular route is the Tram Ton Pass, which starts from the town of Sapa and takes approximately 12-14 hours to complete.
+The most popular route is the Tram Ton Pass, which starts from the town of Sapa at 1,800m and takes approximately 12-14 hours to complete.
 Along the way, climbers will encounter a variety of terrain, including steep inclines, rocky paths, and dense forests.
 It is recommended to hire a local guide or join a tour group, as the trail can be challenging to navigate and the weather can change quickly.

 Alternatively, if you want to do an easier version of the Mount Fansipan trek, you can trek up (about 6-7 hours) and take the cable car down.
 It's still challenging but it's only a day trek instead of an overnight trek, and very doable for beginners.